 3. Santo Domingo Church Oaxaca

-The Santo Domingo Church is a great example of Mexican Baroque architecture.
-The church started construction in 1575 and was completed later in the same century and consecrated in 1611.
+The Santo Domingo Church is an excellent example of Mexican Baroque architecture.
+It was built in 1575, completed later in the same century, and consecrated in 1611.

-The Church is also home to the Ethnobotanical Garden which was designed by Francisco Toledo, an Oaxacan artist, and opened in 1998.
+The Church is also home to the Ethnobotanical Garden, designed by Francisco Toledo, an Oaxacan artist, and opened in 1998.
 The 2.32 acres showcase the region’s history via plants.

 How to get to the Santo Domingo Church